fswitch/laravel-hr/README.md

 :/var/www$ php artisan migrate
 ```

-To post fake data to DB you shoul look at database/factories and database/seeders
+To post fake data to DB you should look at database/factories and database/seeders

 Add positions first: `:/var/www$ php artisan db:seed --class=PositionSeeder`
 Then you can populate DB with employees: `:/var/www$ php artisan db:seed --class=EmployeeSeeder`